 The Health and Safety Policy sets forth the Group's basic thinking on the optimum approaches in this domain.
 Our Occupational Safety and Health Division is instrumental in strengthening health and safety management at both domestic business sites and overseas Group companies.
-These efforts are accompanied by everyday health and safety activities routed through organizational structures focused on Safety and Health Committees established at individual business divisions and companies.
+We established organizational structures and carry out safety and health measures centered on safety and health committees established in individual business divisions and companies.